googlearchive/blaze_compiler/README.md

 ##  Changelog
+- 19th May 2015:
+  - Improved optimization use a less verbose object detection notation and spurious parent is an object checks

 - 22nd April 2015:
   - Special cased forgetting to .val() before using an inbuilt string method with an error message

 - 21th April 2015:
   - $ref not importing into (non)example schema fragments properly